projectsveltos/sveltos/docs/help_and_tutorials/troubleshooting.md

 #### Step 2: Network Connectivity
 If `Step 1` is fine and we can access the cluster resources with the `kubeconfig`, continue the investigation with the network and firewall setup in the environment.
 Ensure nothing is blocking the traffic from the management cluster to the managed cluster.

+!!! tip
-**Note:** In specific Operating Systems (Suse Enterprise Linux), the security hardening disallowed the `sveltosctl` to validate and register the cluster due to the certificate issue.
+    In specific Operating Systems (Suse Enterprise Linux), the security hardening disallowed the `sveltosctl` to validate and register the cluster due to the certificate issue.
 In this case, we have to import the cluster certificate to the trusted store.

 ### Check Labels set to Registered Clusters